campanula/lbg-vat-calculator/README.md

-1This is a simple VAT Calculator ReactJS application
+This is a simple VAT Calculator ReactJS application